Frequently Asked Questions about the Environmental Education Grants Program

 - Do you have any additional suggestions of what to do to maximize the effectiveness of our proposal?

 In addition to reading and following the instructions in the RFP very carefully, we suggest that you perform an internal and/or external review on the proposal for clarity and conciseness.
 We recommend that you check the proposal for typographical, grammatical, and mathematical errors and perform a final quality control check to ensure that all proposal materials are complete and signed, and that the copies are legible.

 - When and how will I be notified about the status of my proposal?

 Regarding receipt of your proposal:

 Applicants will receive a confirmation that EPA has received their proposal after EPA has entered information about all applicants into a database.
 If you have not received confirmation of receipt from EPA (not www.grants.gov) within 60 days of the proposal deadline, please contact the appropriate Regional or HQ EPA staff as identified in Section VII of the relevant announcement.
 Failure to confirm that your proposal has been received may result in your proposal not being reviewed.

 Applicants will be notified of ineligibility status within 15 days of the determination being made.

 Regarding selection or non-selection for a grant award:

-Though specific dates are not available for when EPA will make decisions and contact (usually by email) the highest scoring finalists and send non-selection notifications to the others, the timing of the non-selection notifications is identified in the RFP.
-Applicants who are not selected for a grant award will be notified within 15 days after a decision of non-selection.
+Specific dates are not available for when EPA will make decisions and contact (usually by email) the highest scoring finalists and send non-selection notifications to the others because of the variations in circumstances from Region to Region.

 Note: Notification of receipt of proposals, as well as non-eligibility, selection and non-selection notification will be sent to the individual identified on line #21 of the SF424.